 The English language manual for the regular version of Soundcard Scope is available here.

-An updated version with a couple of minor bug fixes was uploaded on Oct 22 2018.
+An updated version with bug fixes was uploaded on 19 September 2019.

 Please let us know if you find Mormyroscope useful and if you have suggestions to improve it!